tkimdev/smart-brain-app/README.md

 ### [Live Site](https://asmartbrainapp.herokuapp.com/)

-Sign In for Testing:
+Use these credentials to login:
-email: test@test.com
++ email: test@test.com
-password: test
++ password: test

 Technologies Used:
 + React